-We recomputed the X-ray positions and spectral parameters (which depend on the new redshifts) of CDF-S XT1 and XT2.
-We reprocessed and analyzed the data from the two respective ObsIDs where the transients were detected with the {\sc CIAO 4.16} software developed by the \emph{Chandra} X-Ray Center employing CALDB version 4.11.1.
-We identified all X-ray sources on the ACIS-I detector and determined their positions and associated uncertainties using the {\sc CIAO} source detection tool \texttt{wavdetect} \citep{Freeman2002}, which employs a series of ``Mexican Hat'' wavelet functions to account for the varying point spread function (PSF) size across the detector.
-To improve the \emph{Chandra} astrometric solution, we cross-matched the positions of the X-ray sources with those of their respective counterparts in the JADES catalog \citep{Eisenstein2023a} located within the {\it Chandra} 90\% error regions.
+We recompute the X-ray positions and spectral parameters (which depend on the new redshifts) of CDF-S XT1 and XT2.
+We reprocess and analyze the data from the two respective ObsIDs where the transients are detected with the {\sc CIAO 4.16} software developed by the \emph{Chandra} X-Ray Center employing CALDB version 4.11.1.
+We identify all X-ray sources on the ACIS-I detector and determine their positions and associated uncertainties using the {\sc CIAO} source detection tool \texttt{wavdetect} \citep{Freeman2002}, which employs a series of ``Mexican Hat'' wavelet functions to account for the varying point spread function (PSF) size across the detector.
+To improve the \emph{Chandra} astrometric solution, we cross-match the positions of the X-ray sources with those of their respective counterparts in the JADES catalog \citep{Eisenstein2023a} located within the {\it Chandra} 90\% error regions.
 For this, we use the \texttt{wcs\_match} script in {\sc CIAO}.
 The astrometrically corrected position for CDF-S XT1 is RA$_{\rm J2000.0}=$03$^{\rm h}$32$^{\rm m}$38$^{\rm s}$.79, Dec$_{\rm J2000.0}=$-27$^\circ$51$\arcmin$33$\arcsec$.89, with a 1$\sigma$ uncertainty position of 0\farcs22.
 Meanwhile, for CDF-S XT2 its position is RA$_{\rm J2000.0}=$03$^{\rm h}$32$^{\rm m}$18$^{\rm s}$.38, Dec$_{\rm J2000.0}=$-27$^\circ$52$\arcmin$24$\arcsec$.21, with a 1$\sigma$ uncertainty position of 0\farcs21.
 The quoted uncertainty of both transients considers the X-ray positional errors derived by \texttt{wavdetect} and the alignment dispersion between \emph{Chandra} observations and the reference catalog.